ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lab/lab00.md

 	* Check out your [mentor group](/info/mentor_groups/)
 	* Note our exact meeting location: <img src="meetingLocation.png" width="400" alt="Meeting location" />

-2. Read the lab introduction
+2. Read the lab introduction (see next section)

-3. Complete step 1 of the lab (create a college of engineering account if you don't have one already)
+3. Complete step 1 of the lab (create a college of engineering account and a github account if you don't have one already, and sign up to be added to our github organization)

 # Introduction